kevin-js/Plugins-frontend/README.md

 # AlumniAssociation
 Alumni Association Web Portal for Campbell Boyer at Plugins LLC

+## branches
+- master: main branch for general designs.
+- node-templates: templatized webpages for use with the Node.js backend in [ejs format](https://ejs.co/).

 ## Membership Options:
 - Leads to Membership Types